xayon40-12/AdventOfCode2018/README.md

 this is my contribution to the advent of code of 2018!

-You or free to reutilize every part of this project.
+You are free to reutilize every parts of this project.